nickyiliwang0000/h/react-and-firebase/lifecycles.md

 When a React component is removed from the DOM, it's called _unmounting_.
 We say that that component successfully _unmounted_.

-There are many React lifecycle methods (see [The Component Lifecycle](https://facebook.github.io/react/docs/react-component.html), visualized here:
+There are many React lifecycle methods (see [The Component Lifecycle](https://facebook.github.io/react/docs/react-component.html)), visualized here:

 ![react component lifecycle methods](https://hychalknotes.s3.amazonaws.com/react-lifecycle-diagram.jpg)

 You don't need to know all of these methods, especially when first starting out.
 We're going to focus on some of the most important and commonly used ones.

-When a component is mounted to the DOM, three lifecycle methods are called:
+When a component is mounted to the DOM, three lifecycle methods are called, always in this order:

 * **constructor()** - This is where you do things like set initial state and bind any functions to your component.
 * **render()** - This is where you determine what gets displayed to the page.